BT broadband offer a wide range of packages including a gigabit deal and various entry-level options as well.

 Router

-Winner: Hyperoptic customers receive a WiFi 6 enabled router on their faster plans, while all BT broadband customers still get the WiFi 5 enabled BT Smart Hub 2.
+Winner: Hyperoptic customers receive a WiFi 6 enabled router, while all BT broadband customers still get the WiFi 5 enabled BT Smart Hub 2.

 While it's a reasonable device with support for intelligent mesh, 7 internal antennae and four 1Gb Ethernet LAN ports, it is starting to look a little dated next to newer WiFi 6 models.

-All Hyperoptic's Hyperhub routers support mesh though, and their Total WiFi add-on service includes one additional booster device to increase coverage around the home.
+All Hyperoptic customers can add their Total WiFi service, which includes one additional booster device to increase coverage around the home.
 It costs an extra £7 per month.
+In comparison, while more expensive, at £10 per month, BT Complete WiFi offers customers up to three mesh discs if they need them to achieve whole home wireless coverage.

 Call plans